Leadership is a journey, not a destination. It is a marathon, not a sprint. It is a process, not an outcome. - John Donahoe

 The next Steps

-COVID-19 has dramatically changed the world we find ourselves in.
-Business and consumer behaviours have changed significantly.
+- COVID-19 has dramatically changed the world we find ourselves in.
+Business and consumer behaviors have changed significantly.
 New paradigms have been introduced to all spheres of daily life.
-Many of these behaviours will remain long after the defeat of the virus.
+Many of these behaviors will remain long after the defeat of the virus.

-The leadership of EMIT adopted a proactive approach early in the crisis.
+- The leadership of EMIT adopted a proactive approach early in the crisis.
 This helped us to become very creative in developing a different model of training that suited our new reality.
-By June of 2020 we started training our more than 370 volunteers in Africa, as facilitators.
-These facilitators now gather EMIT students in their areas in small groups of not more than 15 for training.
-Our manuals have been re-formatted to suite small group training events.
+By June 2020, we started training more than 370 volunteers in Africa as facilitators.
+These facilitators now gather EMIT students in their areas in small groups of less than 15 for training.
+Our manuals have been re-formatted to suit small group training events.

-EMIT will continue to study the behavioural shifts in our industry.
+- EMIT will continue to study the behavioral shifts in our industry.
 We will adjust and modify our products and services.
 We are ready to act quickly to meet current and future student needs.
-The executive team, full time staff and volunteers are committed to continue to develop relevant training materials and to keep on serving our students with passion and excellence.
+The executive team, full-time staff, and volunteers are committed to developing relevant training materials and serving our students with passion and excellence.